 The Secret Agent was written by Joseph Conrad and published in 1907.
 The book is set in London in 1886 and follows Mr. Adolf Verloc and his work as a spy for an unnamed country.

 Verloc runs a pornography shop and hangs out with anarchists.
-He also works as a secret agent for a unnamed foreign country.
+He also works as a foreign secret agent.
 His new boss, Mr. Vladimir, wants Verloc to plant a bomb at the Greenwich Observatory to provoke a crackdown on the anarchists, who he believes are using Great Britain as a refuge.
-Verloc doesn't want to do it, but the paycheck is the only thing keeping him and his family - his wife, Winnie, her mother, and her mentally disabled brother Stevie off the streets.
+Verloc doesn't want to do it, but the paycheck is the only thing keeping him and his family - his wife, Winnie, her mother, and her mentally disabled brother Stevie - off the streets.

 A bomb goes off in Greenwich Park.
 The police, lead by Chief Inspector Heat and the Assistant Commissioner attempt to puzzle out what happened while Winnie must deal with the fallout of her husband's desperation.

 The novel has been used as the source for Alfred Hitchcock's film Sabotage (1936) though it took liberties with some of the plot elements.note A more faithful adaptation was released in 1996 and starred Bob Hoskins as Adolf Verloc, Patricia Arquette as Winnie and Christian Bale as Stevie.
-In 2016, it was made into a miniseries by The BBC, starring Toby Jones.
+In 2016, it was made into a miniseries by The BBC, starring Toby Jones as Verloc.
 A previous BBC miniseries had been released in 1992, starring Peter Capaldi.

 "The Secret Agent" provides examples of:

 - Adaptation Name Change: The 2016 mini-series changes the main character's name from "Adolf" to "Anton".
 While it's not uncommon to do this - Adolf being an uncommon name these days that might arguably distract audiences from the story - what's interesting is the 1996 film chose not to do so.

 - Agent Provocateur: Verloc's mission is to provoke the anarchists he spies on to blow up the Greenwich Observatory.
 Unfortunately for him, they're too lazy and unmotivated to be provoked into doing anything.